CERTCC/Vultron/docs/howto/case_object.md

 - Message types are represented as flags since a single actual message might represent multiple message types.
 - For example, a report submission that includes an embargo proposal might have both the $RS$ and $EP$ message type flags set.

 Conceptually, one might think of the *Case* as a shared object among *engaged Participants* and that *Messages* are sent to the *Case* for all *Participants* to see.
 In other words, the *Case* acts as a broadcast domain, a topic queue, or a blackboard pattern (depending on your preferences for networking or software engineering terminology).
-Because of this shared-channel assumption, we omit a $receiver$ attribute from the *Message* class, as the *Case* itself can serve as the recipient of each message emitted by any *Participant*.
+Because of this shared-channel assumption, we could have omitted the $recipient$ attribute from the *Message* class, as the *Case* itself can serve as the recipient of each message emitted by any *Participant*.
-Implementations of this model could, of course, choose a more traditional messaging model with specified recipients.
+Implementations of this model could, of course, choose a more traditional messaging model with specified recipients, so we leave that choice to implementers.

 ## The *LogEvent* Class